An image of a black cord plugged into an electrical socket, and the cord is on fire.

 3. Never overload a circuit or plug too many things into an outlet.
 Have an electrician come and install new outlets if you need them.

-Some other preventative measures include installing smoke detectors throughout the home and having a fire extinguisher that can handle electrical fires available in a fire emergency.
+Some other preventative measures include installing smoke detectors throughout the home and having a Class C fire extinguisher that can handle electrical fires available in a fire emergency.

 What Should I Do in Case of Electrical Fire?

 Never use water to try to extinguish an electrical fire.
-Water conducts electricity and the current can travel back to you, leaving you with the potential for an electrocution or an even worse electrical fire.
+Water conducts electricity, and the current can travel back to you, leaving you with the potential for an electrocution or an even worse electrical fire.
+Always keep the correct fire extinguishers on hand and ensure you are familiar with how to use them in an emergency.

 If you cannot put out the fire yourself, you do not want to attempt it yourself, or it is too large to be contained, you need to exit the building immediately.
 Remember to stay as close to the ground as possible to avoid smoke inhalation as you leave the building.
 After you’ve left the building, you can call 911 for help.

-Call 911 even if you have managed to put the fire out, as there may be other issues that need addressing.
+Call 911 even if you have managed to put the fire out, as other issues may need addressing.
 Additionally, fires can reignite, especially if you can’t stop the power source or safely remove the plug from the wall.
 You will also want to call a licensed electrician to come and check your electrical system before restoring power to your home.

 Homeowners should have their homes inspected every three to five years.
 If you can’t remember the last time you had your electrical systems checked or want more outlets in your home, get in touch with the professionals at RS Martin for help with all your electrical needs.
-Just contact us today!
+Contact us today to get started!